JSCRIPT300-Spring2015/Module_3/README.md

 This assignment is due by Thursday, April 23rd by 7pm.
 Once grading has been completed, a :+1: comment will be added to the pull request and the pull request will be closed.

+Adding text to this to test that students can still fork the repo and submit pull requests.